 In May 1983, the Board of Directors adopted a policy of conferring the honorary designation of Director Emeritus upon former directors who have made valuable contributions to the Company and whose continued advice is believed to be of value to the Board of Directors.
 Under this policy, each Director Emeritus is furnished with a copy of all agendas and other materials furnished to members of the Board of Directors generally and is invited to attend all meetings of the Board; however, a Director Emeritus is not entitled to vote on any matters presented to the Board.
-In 1985, Dr. Herman B Wells, who served as a director of the Company from 1970 until 1985, was designated as a Director Emeritus, in 1991; Leon Levy, who served as a director of the Company from 1982 to 1991, was designated as a Director Emeritus; and in 1994, Neal Gilliatt, who served as a director of the Company from 1970 to 1994, was designated as a Director Emeritus.
+In 1985, Dr. Herman B Wells, who served as a director of the Company from 1970 until 1985, was designated as a Director Emeritus, and in 1994, Neal Gilliatt, who served as a director of the Company from 1970 to 1994, was designated as a Director Emeritus.
 Each Director Emeritus is paid an annual fee of \$6,200, and for each meeting attended, a Director Emeritus is paid \$200.

-It is anticipated that at the annual meeting of the Board of Directors, Mr. Levy, Mr. Gilliatt and Dr. Wells will again be designated as a Director Emeritus.
+It is anticipated that at the annual meeting of the Board of Directors, each of Mr. Gilliatt and Dr. Wells will again be designated as a Director Emeritus.